 Radio Atlantis QSL card.

 Steve England Steve England and his first wife Debbie had run the Zap mobile disco business in Deal, Kent, before joining Radio Caroline in December 1972.
 They left Caroline when it closed down temporarily in June 1973.
 They returned in October, although this time Steve was based on land helping create the Radio Mi Amigo jingles and working as a studio engineer recording taped shows.
 He wasn't happy with some of the internal politics of the Caroline organisation and quit after three weeks.
 The couple returned to the UK.
 In early 1974 Steve joined Radio Atlantis and, in February, was appointed Programme Director of the English-language International Service.
 Despite suffering from low transmitter power and limited resources, Atlantis proved very popular with those who could receive it.
 However it only lasted until August 1974, closing when the Dutch introduced their anti-pirate legislation.
 Steve then joined Piccadilly Radio in Manchester and soon became Commercial Production Manager.
 He later set up his own company, Alfasound, to record radio jingles and commercials.
 After eighteen years a dispute with his partners led to its closure in 1998.
 He then set up the audio production company S2blue which he ran with his son Simon until retirement in July 2011.
 He can currently be heard on an oldies station also called Atlantis.
 (Our grateful thanks to Steve for the information, the recording and the photo.
 Steve has very kindly provided a number of photos which appear throughout the ‘Seventies Supplement’.
 There are also some more here as well as a video.
-His memories of Radio Atlantis are here.)
+His memories of Radio Atlantis are here.
+There are also more photos of Steve in John Harding's album.)

 click to hear audio Steve England on the English-language International Service of Radio Atlantis from 1974.
 Recording kindly provided by the man himself (duration 2 minutes 26 seconds)